 To demonstrate how the ED focuses on promoting education, the ED explained how the staff is shaped through education programs and competency validation.
 The methods for orienting new staff and ongoing nursing staff development were also described: for example, each nurse is required to attain and continue certification for Basic Life Support, Pediatric Advanced Life Support, Advanced Cardiac Life Support, Trauma Nursing Core Courses, and Stroke Education.

-The ED staff is grateful for the generous donations from Marc and Laura Andreessen, who are helping them achieve Stanford Hospital & Clinics' mission of healing humanity through science and compassion, one patient at a time.
+The ED staff is grateful for the generous donations from Marc and Laura Andreessen, who are helping them achieve Stanford Health Care's mission of healing humanity through science and compassion, one patient at a time.